 Context: Richard Linklater is currently my favorite director.
-He tells stories about what he knows- a bunch of white guys hanging out in Texas, and I can relate to that.
+He tells stories about what he knows- a bunch of white guys hanging out in Texas.
 Beyond the surface level masculinity and stoner art house film vibes, there is an incredibly serious man, telling incredibly important stories using the medium of cinema.
 Quiet stories about the present moment, the passage of time, and the experience of dream.
 This essay served as the forerunner for my essay on Bazin.

 Austin, TX, notable for its blue presence in a predominantly red state also serves as the locale of American and auteur filmmaker Richard Linklater.
 Linklater started Austin’s cinematic revolution when he founded the Austin Film Society in 1985, and spiked his flag in Texan soil, building a filmmaking home that still stands (Kohn).
 Maybe unironically, Linklater’s presence in Hollywood has always been countercultural.
 His forays into studio filmmaking have been quirky, light-hearted, “kid’s” movies, such as Bad News Bears or School of Rock or the more subtly serious Dazed and Confused.
 All unlikely creations when compared the the bread and butter of Linklater’s filmography; philosophic films noted for their anti-plot, youthful, vignettes exploring people, relationships, and time and space.
 Linklater’s early career is particularly dominated by this kind of film; almost as if Linklater embodied the early slacker revolt of the 90s, the films themselves defied the norm of the classical Hollywood standard, featuring at times, zero plot, decentralized characters, and long wandering takes.
 And therefore, by doing so, Linklater creates a visual meditation on the spiritual reality of holiness found in the moment, by revealing the filmic reality of holiness found in the moment.